jorpppp/jorpppp.github.io/_research/2020-7-22-mismatch.md

 collection: research
 type: working_paper
 permalink: /research/2020-7-22-mismatch
-excerpt: 'We analyze accessibility to jobs through different transportation modes and the extent of job spatial mismatch at the intra-urban level in a developing country city.
-We use data from Medellín, Colombia, from 2012 to 2017, to measure accessibility using employment weighted by travel times.
-We find that despite the continuous investment in public transportation and transport infrastructure, spatial mismatch in Medellín has increased.'
+excerpt: 'This paper introduces a method to measure spatial mismatch that accounts for both transportation and opportunity costs.
+Applied to Medellín (2012–2017), the analysis shows rising spatial mismatch overall—driven largely by declining job accessibility via private transport.
+Public transit investments may have helped offset this trend for lower-income commuters.'
 date: 2023-11-17
 venue:
 paperurl: /files/SpatialMismatch.pdf